Practice Areas

 Pennsylvania Inheritance Tax

 Under current law, the tax rates vary depending on who receives the property.
-If property is left to a spouse, there will be no tax due.
+If property is left to a spouse, no tax will be due.
 For children and grandchildren, the rate increases to 4.5 percent.
-For siblings, nieces and nephews of the deceased, the rate increases again to 12 percent.
-For everyone else, such as unmarried partners, domestic partners, friends and acquaintances, the rate is set at 15 percent.
-Without proper planning, the inheritance tax bill incurred by an estate can get very high.
+For siblings, nieces, and nephews of the deceased, the rate increases again to 12 percent.
+For everyone else, such as unmarried partners, domestic partners, friends, and acquaintances, the rate is set at 15 percent.
+Without proper planning, an estate’s inheritance tax bill can be very high.
 Pennsylvania inheritance tax is, for residents and real property owners, inevitable.

 The federal estate and gift tax has been revised countless times over the years.
 Today, only the very wealthy are subject to a federal estate and gift tax.

-In 2017, a single person can pass on up to $5.49 million at their death, or as part of lifetime gifts, without being subject to federal estate taxes.
+In 2017, a single person could pass on up to $5.49 million at death or as part of lifetime gifts without being subject to federal estate taxes.
 A married couple can pass on double without being subject to taxation.

 Once that exemption limit is hit, however, the tax rates are high.
-In fact, in 2017 the rate is 40 percent.
+In fact, in 2017, the rate was 40 percent.
 While most people today are not subject to federal estate and gift taxes, failure to plan properly can result in huge tax consequences for the unsuspecting decedent’s estate.

-Consideration of estate and inheritance taxes is a key component of all estate plans.
+Estate and inheritance tax considerations are a key component of all estate plans.
 Additionally, an estate is not properly administered unless all necessary inheritance and estate tax returns have been completed and filed.

-If you need to discuss the tax implications of your estate, or if you are an executor and would like to learn more about Pennsylvania inheritance taxes, contact the experienced Pittsburgh Estate Administration attorneys at McMorrow Law, LLC, at 724-940-0100 or 412-407-2816 for a free consultation.
+If you need to discuss the tax implications of your estate, or if you are an executor and would like to learn more about Pennsylvania inheritance taxes, contact the experienced Pittsburgh Estate Administration attorneys at McMorrow Law, LLC, at 724-940-0100 for a consultation.